medialab/minet/docs/cli.md

                                 Whether or not to attempt to normalize Google AMP urls when normalizing url.
 Defaults to `True`.
+  --platform-aware              Whether url parsing should know about some
+                                specififc platform such as Facebook, YouTube
+                                etc. into account when normalizing urls.
+Note that this is different than activating
+                                --facebook or --youtube.
   --quoted                      Whether to produce quoted canonical and
                                 normalized version.
   --sort-query, --dont-sort-query